Newbie to Camping? Do not be Intimidated. Top Tips for How to Prepare for Your First Camping Trip (Base Camping)

 4. Positioning your tent in the camping ground.

 Consider trees as a sun shelter when building your tent.
 Especially in hot summers, you want to be under the shadow of a tree when the sun is scorching hot in the afternoon.
-Otherwise, the sun may shine directly onyour tent and you might find yourself a greenhouse where your tent is pegged directly under the sun and you can't take a siesta in there.
+Otherwise, the sun may shine directly on your tent and you might find yourself a greenhouse where your tent is pegged directly under the sun and you can not take a siesta in there.
 Of course, unless you prefer to siesta in your hammock sheltered among the trees.

 Avoid wind channels.
 Certain places especially near beach and between trees may have wind channels.
 These are places where it is particularly windy sometimes in between trees.
 It may be hard to tell sometimes, but do your best.
 If you think you are in between trees and the area seems to be particularly windy, it may be better to build your tent somewhere else.

 Depending on the type of tent, sometimes positioning your door opening away from the wind is a good idea.
 This is especially true for our Illumina X Hiking Tent, Cloud Up 2 Amber tent and Cloud Up 2 Green tent models.
 These are tough-built tents to shelter you in harsh weather, even if you are trekking on a cold summit with a relatively strong wind.
 Although each weighs less than 2 kilograms, do not belittle the capabilities of the tent.
 While it allows you to bring it around effortlessly, it is also vigorous enough that it is rated four seasons, meaning it can shelter you even from cold and rainy seasons.
 On top of that, it is quick to assemble; most seasoned professionals are fond of this tent.